NishitMittal2004/Orient_Ball_Balancing_Robot/README.md

 ## 🎛️ PID Tuning

 After exhaustive tuning and testing, a finely tuned PID controller was implemented, keeping the ball at centre.

 ---

+## 📐 CAD Files

+All the 3D models used in this project—including the base, platform, servo holders, and linkages—were custom-designed using SolidWorks.
+You can find the .stl files in the /CAD STLs directory.
+These files are ready for 3d printing.

+---